ShellRuner/Group5_project3/README.md

 	 git push origin <branch_name>

--After send you branch work on the repo , ask for a pull request(PR) .Before merging a work evry collaborators should ask for a review of his code by a pull request(even the repo maintainer) .So at least two collaborators should give a comment on the code and their approval before merging the code .The code should not be merge by the code owner himself but by one of the reviewers
+-After send you branch work on the repo , ask for a pull request(PR) .Before merging a work every collaborator should ask for a review of his code by a pull request(even the repo maintainer) .So at least two collaborators should give a comment on the code and their approval before merging the code .The code should not be merge by the code owner himself but by one of the reviewers